Keep Gulls off your property and boats with Bird B Gone's Gull products. They are easy to install, effective and affordable.

 Gulls, like most birds, are acutely aware of their surroundings.
 Appealing to their sense of sight and sound can effectively scare gulls away from your property.
 Products like the Bird Chase Super Sonic or Reflective Bird Diverters create zones of alarm and distraction to deter gulls.

-If you don’t have the time, resources or expertise to solve your gull problem, several wildlife and pest control companies offer bird control as a service.
-These professionals can install bird control products and offer other services such as clean-up and humane trap and gull removal.
+If you don’t have the time, resources or expertise to solve your gull problem, wildlife and pest control companies offer bird control as a service.
+Bird B Gone can help find a local Authorized Installer who can install bird control products and offer other services such as clean-up and humane trap and gull removal.